s4ke/Master-Thesis/src/md/050-benchmarks.md

 [^tblnote1]: actual code from: \url{http://community.haskell.org/\~simonmar/par-tutorial.pdf} and \url{https://github.com/simonmar/parconc-examples}

-Rabin--Miller test is a probabilistic primality test that iterates multiple (here: 32--256) \enquote{subtests}.
+The Rabin--Miller test is a probabilistic primality test that iterates multiple (here: 32--256) \enquote{subtests}.
 Should a subtest fail, the input is definitely not a prime.
 If all $n$ subtest pass, the input is composite with the probability of $1/4^{n}$.

-Jacobi sum test or APRCL is also a primality test, that however, guarantees the correctness of the result.
+The Jacobi sum test or APRCL is also a primality test, that however, guarantees the correctness of the result.
 It is probabilistic in the sense that its run time is not certain.
 Unlike Rabin--Miller test, the subtests of Jacobi sum test have very different durations. @lobachev-phd